RespiraWorks/Ventilator/pcb/rev1_export/stepper_driver_setup.md

 When the PCB was originally designed, the ability to add a stepper driver was essentially a hedge, a backup *just in case* we wanted to try something that required a stepper motor, so if some of this looks hackey, that's why.
 Now that the stepper-driven valve concept is moving towards the main design, we need to support it.
-This is the beginning of a guide to using stepper motors with the PCB, which will be completed in the following few days.
+This is a guide to using stepper motors with the PCB.

 * This will assume some knowledge and practice with electrical tinkering.
 * For bakground on stepper motors in general, the always-excellent Great Scott provides a good